 - The benefit you would receive on your own work has to be less than the benefit available based on your ex-spouse’s work.

 When a person finds themselves in a divorce situation, the Social Security benefits that may be available to them as an ex-spouse need to be explained and considered and both parties should discuss the benefit options with their divorce attorneys to determine how, if at all, Social Security benefits can impact on an overall financial resolution to a divorce.

-You can find additional information on the Social Security benefits available to spouses and ex-spouses at www.ssa.gov.
+You can find additional information on the Social Security benefits for divorced spouses at www.ssa.gov.
 If you need assistance with a divorce in central Pennsylvania, if you’re wondering how much social security does an ex spouse get, or simply have a question for our team, call the Harrisburg divorce lawyers of DZMM at 717-724-9821.